kamimrcht/webpage/mphf.md

 ### Main concepts

-I will mainly focus on [BLight](https://academic.oup.com/bioinformatics/article/37/18/2858/6209734) and [SSHash](https://www.biorxiv.org/content/10.1101/2022.01.15.476199v2.abstract) because they rely on previously presented methods, although other structures exist (and are tightly related).
+I will mainly focus on [BLight](https://academic.oup.com/bioinformatics/article/37/18/2858/6209734) and [SSHash](https://www.biorxiv.org/content/10.1101/2022.01.15.476199v2.abstract)([link to implementation](https://github.com/jermp/sshash)) because they rely on previously presented methods, although other structures exist (and are tightly related).

 Technically, [Jellyfish](https://academic.oup.com/bioinformatics/article/27/6/764/234905), the k-mer counting tool, could provide a k-mer hash table as well, but it was not designed for efficiency.
 These tables have been used for various purposes, one of the big highlights I have in mind is [Cortex (2013)](https://academic.oup.com/bioinformatics/article/29/2/275/203471), an early colored de Bruijn graph technique.
 Today such structures appear in genome indexes (e.g. [Pufferfish](https://academic.oup.com/bioinformatics/article/34/13/i169/5045749)), mappers (e.g. [Puffaligner](https://academic.oup.com/bioinformatics/article/37/22/4048/6297388)), recent types of colored de Bruijn graphs (e.g. [Reindeer](https://academic.oup.com/bioinformatics/article/36/Supplement_1/i177/5870500))...